walles/barnklocka2/README.md

 Run it here: <https://walles.github.io/barnklocka2>

 ## TODO
-* Start screen: Before the first round, when we don't have any existing stats, center the start button vertically and make it fill all space horizontally.
+* Start screen: Show a top 5 list and the result of the most recent round.
+  Primary sort key is number of correct-on-first-attempt answers, secondary is how long it took.
 * Make the game 10 rounds
 * For the 10 rounds:
   * 1, 2 and 3: Whole hours